denten-books/plain-text/main.md

 proposition implicit in several related philosophical traditions.
 The first of these is pragmatism, broadly conceived.
-William James articulates that view when he writes that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [@james-pragmatism-conceptionoftruth].
+William James articulates that view when he writes that "reality is seen to be grounded in a perfect jungle of concrete expediencies" [james-pragmatism-conceptionoftruth].
 For James (and, to some extent, for his fellow travelers in American pragmatism, Charles Sanders Peirce and John Dewey)[^ln-pragma-truth] the pragmatic answer to the question of truth could be reduced to the questions efficient causes and